 Martinez earned her BA degree in communications with a minor in English from California State University, Fullerton.
 She completed her master’s degree in strategic public relations at the Annenberg School for Communication and Journalism of the University of Southern California.

 Back to Top

 Chief Science Officer

-As Chief Science Officer, Lynn Matrisian brings extensive experience and a passion for cancer research, combined with business training, to lead the organization’s scientific and medical affairs teams as they strive to reach the goal of doubling pancreatic cancer survival by 2020.
+As Chief Science Officer, Lynn Matrisian brings extensive experience and a passion for cancer research, combined with business training, to lead the organization’s Scientific & Medical Affairs teams as they strive to reach the goal of doubling pancreatic cancer survival by 2020.